 Affordable and better security awareness training.
 As a security awareness provider, I might be slightly biased in my rating!

 Oliver Münchow, Founder

-Oliver created LUCY software with a project at a Swiss bank, which had a requirement of an on-premise solution to test and educate employees, where passwords never leave the perimeter.
+Oliver created LUCY software with a project at a Swiss bank, which had a requirement of an on-premise solution to test and cyber security phishing awareness training, where passwords never leave the perimeter.
 At that point in time in 2015, such a solution didn’t exist and Oliver was instrumental in finding it.
 Before LUCY Security, he was involved in penetration testing for a very long time.
 He then started other companies, but not all were in the field of IT.
 For instance, his art gallery is still present somewhere in the heart of Zürich!

 “Up to today, we’ve educated more than 7 million users with more than 8,000 LUCY installations worldwide.”

 “With LUCY, we developed a unique tool that allows you to test your security and help it evolve against cyber threats on both the people side and the system side simultaneously.”